 Assertive people tend to look for create win-win scenarios.
 They understand the value of clearly and calmly making their desires and beliefs known.
 They don't have an ego explosion if their solution is not the one that comes out on top.
 Confident and assured, these people approach situations with a healthy dose of objectivity, and as a result, are able to communicate clearly and work through challenges in a low-stress and self-honoring way without all of the drama.

 Here are a handful of tips that may help you be more assertive without turning into an offensive, ineffective jerk.

-Learning how to be more assertive, basically sticking up for yourself without being a total jerk, will earn you the respect among co-workers and friends that you deserve.
+Learning how to be more assertive, basically sticking up for yourself without being a total jerk will earn you the respect among co-workers, customers and friends that you deserve.
 You will also feel less stress and more confident about yourself and your interactions with others.
 This high road that assertive people take is where the best outcomes happen.

 Bottom line: by training yourself to be assertive and look for the win-win opportunities in challenging situations, you’ll come out feeling like a winner, and so will everyone else.

 As a Leadership Coach, Personal Life Coach, and author of From Intuition to Entrepreneurship: a Woman’s Guide to Following Her Dream, Barbara has the insight to achieve quick and lasting success with a focus on bottom-line results.
 And, since success involves the entire person, Barbara has created Neuro Emotional Coaching®, a cutting edge 4-step process rooted in neuroscience that combines personal coaching with knowledge of the human brain and its impact on change and leadership.